We are committed to research into second generation biofuels and their production from non-food animal fat waste.

 - The protein fraction will be refined to obtain high added-value derivatives.

-- The fat will be recovered as advanced biofuel.
+- The fat will be recovered as second generation biofuels.

 For this purpose, a demonstration plant will be built at the ORGANOVAC facilities, which will use catalysts developed by the Institute of Chemical Technology of Valencia (ITQ-CSIC) and will have the validation of the biofuel obtained by Cepsa.